matthieuporte/Forbidden-Jutsus/Programming/Projects/Neural_network.md

-The whole code presented here will soon be available on github #WIP
+The whole code presented here will soon be available on github #todo

 A neural network is a computational model inspired by the way biological neural networks in the human brain function.